COLSSolc/backend-master-lokdonSKI/README.md

 8. The complexity is O(n=message.length)

 9. KEM, Digital signature and seeming public key encryption is built within the algorthm from the scratch.
 The mixes of attributes e.g MPIN, eFRI, Address and Password can bring about a God mode permision for IAM operations in all kinds of enviroments with respect to business logic reflected.

+10. Plain text to cipher text relationship is 1:n number of ciphertexts: This is necessary to establish HE.

 ASSUMPTIONS:
 1. Modern primitives of cryptography only recognizes 2S or 2 stable standard signal state. e.g 0/1